VeriFIT/unite/docker/README.md

 # Docker Images for Unite
 This directory contains a docker image for Unite (in ./unite-base/).
+The image uses the Git tag "unite-docker" to clone Unite's code.
 Then there is a number of analysis tools setup with Unite in separate docker images.
 Each analysis tool image is based on the base Unite image.